 The popularity of Facebook may seem like a good thing, considering every single one of the users you’re targeting can be found on the platform.
 But come to look at it, every single one of the marketers you know is using the platform to target potential customers.

-So in some way, the space could be saturated, and as a Singapore digital marketer, that calls for increased effort and more marketing spend for worthwhile returns.
+So in some way, space could be saturated, and as a Singapore digital marketer, that calls for increased effort and more marketing spend for worthwhile returns.

 Let’s NOT forget that you still have a series of Twitter tools to take advantage of.
 With the tools, it’s possible to make good use of lead generation cards and a number of other resources to generate leads and check stats that make your campaign more fruitful and faster.